IT Governance: Definition, Frameworks, And Best Practices

 IT governance software

-Tech has a significant role to play in effective IT governance.
+Technology plays a significant role in effective IT governance.
 Here's how InvGate Asset Management can help:

 The bottom line

-IT governance is critical in any service-orientated organization to ensure it operates transparently and meets regulatory, legal, and compliance directives.
-Though it might be a bit overwhelming, the six IT governance frameworks are great allies to overcome the challenges, so let them guide you through the process.
+IT governance is critical in any service-oriented organization to ensure it operates transparently and meets regulatory, legal, and compliance directives.
+Though it might feel overwhelming at first, the six IT governance frameworks are great allies (COBIT 2019, ITIL, ISO 38500, ISO/IEC 27001, CMMI, and FAIR) each address different governance dimensions, so you can start with the one that maps to your most pressing exposure.

-And make sure that you have the right IT governance software to help you out as well.
-If you want to discover what InvGate Service Management and Insight can do for you, book a call with our team or request the 30-day free trial to explore it at your pace!
+And make sure you have the right IT governance software to help you put it into practice.
+If you want to discover what InvGate Asset Management can do for your governance program, book a call with our team or request the 30-day free trial to explore it at your pace.

 Frequently Asked Questions